Data Breach Response Plan

 Understanding what we do and don't have access to is important context for any security incident:

-- We do NOT have: Your medications, tasks, contacts, health data, settings, or any personal content you enter in the app.
+- We do NOT have: Apple Health data, photos, or insurance card details.
 This data never leaves your device.

 3. What Could Be Affected